enriozuni/user_study/demo-project-1/Readme.md

-# Demo Project 2
+# Demo Project 1
+Demo Project 1 contains code excerpts showcasing vulnerabilities which are then specified in [Demo Project Specifications](https://github.com/enriozuni/user_study/tree/main/demo-project-specifications).

-Demo Project 2 contains a to-do list application.
+This demo project is actually a to-do list application.
 Instructions on how to use it are specified below.

 # To-do list Application